trea123/FridayBot/README.md

-# FridayBot
+# Discord Bot

-Friday bot is used to learn a combination of Python and the discord.py package.
+Discord Bot is used to learn a combination of Python and the discord.py package.

 ---